Finnyy/odin-recipes/README.md

-This project is to build a basic recipe website
+This project is to build a simple recipe website for The Odin Project that includes lists, images, links and the basic structure of HTML